The images in this article were taken pre-COVID-19.

 5) You’ll make an impact

-Volunteering, whether at home or abroad, gives you the chance to contribute to the kind of community and world you want to live in every day.
+You have the chance to contribute to the kind of community and world you want to live in, either by volunteering abroad or from your own home.

-It gives you the opportunity to be a part of something bigger than yourself and use your own skills and knowledge to assist in the empowerment of people all across the globe.
+Whichever cause you choose to support, you’ll have the opportunity to be a part of something bigger than yourself and assist in for-good work across the globe.

 6) You’ll contribute to the United Nations Sustainable Development Goals